AdaCore/gnatstudio/docs/users_guide/extending.rst

   This tag works in two ways:

-  * If you do not specify the :file:`alias` attribute, the :file:`switch` attribute requests GPS to group all switches starting with that prefix.
-    For example, if you specify :command:`-gnatw` as the value of the :file:`switch` attribute, if the user selects both the :command:`-gnatwa` and :command:`-gnatw.b` switches, GPS merges them on the command line as :command:`-gnatwa.b`.
+  * If you do not specify the :file:`alias` attribute, the :file:`switch` attribute requests GNAT Studio to group all switches starting with that prefix.
+For example, if you specify :command:`-gnatw` as the value of the :file:`switch` attribute, if the user selects both the :command:`-gnatwa` and :command:`-gnatw.b` switches, GNAT Studio merges them on the command line as :command:`-gnatwa.b`.

-  * If you specify the :file:`alias`, GPS views the :file:`switch` attribute as a shorter way of writing the switch.
+  * If you specify the :file:`alias`, GNAT Studio views the :file:`switch` attribute as a shorter way of writing the switch.
 For example, if :file:`switch` is :command:`-gnatyy` and :file:`alias` is ":command:`-gnaty3abcefhiklmnprst`, then if the user types